oerpub/bookish/readme.md

 * `config/*`             Custom configuration of 3rd party libraries (Aloha Editor and MathJax)
 * `config/atc-config.coffee` Includes paths to 3rd party libs so we can minify them

-* `atc.coffee`   The starting point for all javascript
+* `gh-book.coffee`   The starting point for all javascript
-* `atc.less`     Includes all other css files (including external libs) so we can minify

 ## Adding a 3rd party library